Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Background and related work

-\textbf{Invariant Representation Learning} Among conceptually related works, ~\cite{arjovsky2019invariant} focused on learning invariant correlations across multiple training distributions to explore causal structures underlying the data and allow OOD generalization.
-To achieve so, they proposed to find a representation $\phi$ such that the optimal classifier given $\phi$ is invariant across training environments. \cite{ahuja2020invariant, lu2021nonlinear,robey2021model} proposed different training paradigms to train invariant classifiers.
+Among conceptually related works, \citet{arjovsky2019invariant} focuses on learning invariant correlations across multiple training distributions to explore causal structures underlying the data and allow OOD generalization.
+To achieve this, they propose to find a representation $\phi$ such that the optimal classifier given $\phi$ is invariant across training environments.
+We leverage the fact that the pre-training encompasses data from a wide set of subdomains however our method does not require multiple explicit training environments. \citet{dubois2020learning} propose a decodable information bottleneck objective to find an optimal set of predictors that are maximally informative of the label of interest, while containing minimal additional information about the dataset under consideration to avoid overfitting.
+Our work instead aims to derive an interpretable representation of the data using fixed attributes and guided by a learned graphical model.